- Home

 - Drink plenty of water to dilute your urine – concentrated urine can irritate the bladder.

 - Keep drinking plenty of fluids, even if you are afraid of leakage.
-Dehydration can cause constipation, which can also lead to leakage and difficulty passing urine.
+Dehydration can cause constipation, which may also lead to leakage and difficulty passing urine.

 - Limit tea and coffee as they contain caffeine, which can irritate the bladder.
 Alcohol and carbonated drinks may also irritate the bladder.

-- Talk to a continence nurse or continence physiotherapist about continence aids if needed.
-These aids can include absorbent pads to wear in your underpants, and bed and chair covers.
-They may also recommend medicines or special clamps for your penis.
+- Talk to a continence nurse or continence physiotherapist about continence products if needed.
+These include absorbent pads to wear in your underpants, and bed and chair covers.
+They may also recommend medicines or a special plastic clamp for your penis.

 - Ask your continence nurse or GP if you can apply for the Continence Aids Payment Scheme.
 This is a yearly payment to help cover the cost of continence products.